Memophenol™ (Grape + Blueberry Polyphenol Extract)

 215 men and women aged 60-70 years, healthy elderly.
 Memophenol™ 600 mg/day (258 mg flavonoids) vs placebo for 6 months.
 Computer-based cognitive testing including episodic memory and visuospatial skills.

-SIGNIFICANT IMPROVEMENTS in EPISODIC MEMORY particularly in subjects with LOWER memory baseline performance.
+Significant improvements in episodic memory particularly in subjects with lower memory baseline performance.
 Subgroup analysis identified responder population.
-Foundational positive RCT supporting Memophenol™ episodic memory claims.
+Foundational positive clinical trial supporting Memophenol™ episodic memory claims.
 Industry-sponsored (Activ'Inside) — important context for evidence interpretation.
-SUBGROUP-DEPENDENT EFFICACY important context.
+Subgroup-dependent efficacy important context.

 2